Community Standards

 You may not share content that violates others' intellectual property.

-Non-consensual nudity is strictly forbidden, and Actually Hangout has zero tolerance towards any content that contains or promotes non-consensual nudity.
+Non-consensual nudity and non-consensual intimate imagery are strictly forbidden, and Actually Hangout has zero tolerance towards any content that contains or promotes them.
+This also includes AI-generated or manipulated sexualized imagery of real people without their consent (sometimes called deepfakes).

 Non-Public Personal Information

-You may not share content that includes other people's nonpublic personal information without their consent.
+You may not share content that includes other people's nonpublic personal information without their consent (including addresses, phone numbers, private conversations, or screenshots of them).

 Suicide and Self-Harm